ttr3dp/fend/README.md

 Most of the time you'll find yourself adding validation logic to domain models and coming up with workarounds in order handle more complex cases.

-What I wanted to achieve was a library that doesn't do too much.
+What I wanted to make was a library that doesn't do too much.
 Even better, a library that **does nothing**, but provide the tools for building custom validation logic.